hsc996/EventScape-T3A2-A/README.md

 ## Wireframes

 For the wireframes I've kept the styling simple, using Poppins as the main font, used because its a clear easy to read font.
 I've gone with a simple colour scheme, to not be too disctracting for users, especially since a large feature of the app is the colour customisation.
+I've kept the layout to be in grids, with ample space between elements so it has a simple, clean look.

 ![ColourPalette](/docs/Colour%20Palette.png)